Test Marketing Exemption (TME) for New Chemical Review under TSCA

 2) Production volume and the name of the recipient of the distributed TME material was accounted for in the TME application.

-After the expiration of the 90-day PMN review period, residual TME material may be used for non-exempt commercial purposes, as well as for R&D activities.
-A Notice of Commencement (NOC) may not be submitted until the first non-exempt commercial manufacture of a new chemical substance after the end of the 90-day PMN review period.
+After EPA makes a final determination on the PMN, residual TME material may be used for non-exempt commercial purposes, as well as for R&D activities.
+A Notice of Commencement (NOC) may not be submitted until the first non-exempt commercial manufacture of a new chemical substance after EPA makes a final determination on the PMN.

 The availability of residual test-marketing material should generally be minimal.
 Based on the nature of the TME application, persons applying for the test-marketing exemption are asked to provide the Agency with the maximum quantity of the chemical substance which the applicant will manufacture or import for test marketing purposes.
 Therefore, the manufacturer should not produce more than the maximum quantity of the chemical substance necessary for the test-marketing activities.